 Prizes are awarded each year at a special event, where a jury composed of prominent persons will evaluate the productions submitted.
-In previous years, the jury was chaired, for instance, by Kornél Mundruczó, Szabolcs Hajdu, Károly Ujj-Mészáros, Ferenc Török and Kristóf Deák.
+In previous years, the jury was chaired by such notable figures as Kornél Mundruczó, Szabolcs Hajdu, Károly Ujj-Mészáros, Ferenc Török, Kristóf Deák and Ildikó Enyedi.

-As a grand prize, the winning team selected by the jury and musicians from the orchestra will have the opportunity to accompany the orchestra on one of its international tours.
+As a grand prize, the winning team selected jointly by the jury and musicians of the orchestra will have the opportunity to accompany the orchestra on one of its international tours.

-In recent years, entrants set to music works such as the suite version of Béla Bartók’s The Miraculous Mandarin or Shostakovich’s Hamlet suite, among others; but Franz Schubert’s “Unfinished” Symphony No. 8 and Robert Schumann’s Symphony No. 4 have also been assigned for the contest.
+In recent years, entrants set to music works such as the suite version of Béla Bartók’s The Miraculous Mandarin or Shostakovich’s Hamlet suite, Franz Schubert and Robert Schumann’s pieces or Mozart’s Symphony No. 1 in E flat major.